 About 6 months later, my husband was going to a military meeting early in the morning, and as he was driving, he saw in the middle of the street a 4-week old kitten that he thought was run over by a car.
 He stopped his car right in front of her (stopping all traffic behind him), and he picked her up.
 He realized she wasn’t dead but just terrified and wouldn’t move.
 He brought her home and set her up in the bathroom.
 He was running very late to his meeting on base, and he called his chief explaining the situation.
 He thought he was going to get in trouble, but the chief was very understanding.
 When my husband got to the meeting, everybody was very concerned for the kitten.
 We nourished Chloe back to health (she had all kinds of worms), and we also had to bottle feed her.

-A couple of weeks later I received a call from Pet Helpers that they urgently needed somebody to foster a 5 week old kitten.
-I thought that he could be a good friend for Chloe so we took Cecil (Maine Coon mix) in as a foster.
+A couple of weeks later, I received a call from Pet Helpers that they urgently needed somebody to foster a 5-week old kitten.
+I thought he could be a good friend for Chloe, so we took Cecil (Maine Coon mix) as a foster.
 He was our first foster kitten.
-When it came the time to surrender him I couldn’t do it as he was terrified at the shelter.
+When it came the time to surrender him, I couldn’t do it as he was terrified at the shelter.